raspibolt/raspibolt/raspibolt/raspibolt_69_tor.md

 ### What is Tor?

-Tor is a free software that allows you to anonymize internet traffic by routing traffic through a network of nodes to hide the location and usage profile of end points.
+Tor is a free software that allows you to anonymize internet traffic by routing it through a network of nodes to hide the location and usage profile of end points.

 It is called "Tor" for "The Onion Router": information is encrypted multiple times with the public keys of the nodes it passes through.
 Each node decrypts the layer of information that corresponds to its own private key, pretty much like peeling an onion, until the last that will reveal the clear message.